 However, I’ve had good results with other varieties such as fuji, gala, honey crisp, golden delicious, and pink lady, so whatever you like will probably work.

-What’s the difference between a crisp and a crumble?
+What’s the difference between a crisp, a crumble, and a cobbler?

 A crumble topping doesn’t usually include oats or nuts.
 It’s more like a streusel.